Eppo-exp/eppo-docs/docs/sdks/index.md

 # Eppo's SDKs

-Eppo's SDKs are built for simplicity, speed, and reliability, while also supporting everything from simple kill switches to cutting-edge experimentation methods.
+Eppo's SDKs are built for simplicity, speed, and reliability, and support everything from simple kill switches to cutting-edge experimentation methods.
 Developers only need to learn one simple, consistent API for all feature flagging and experiments use cases, abstracting away the complexity of the underlying allocation logic.

 This page provides an introduction to Eppo's SDKs: the basics of keeping configurations in sync for users around the world, how the flag-assignment model supports a wide variety of use cases through simple concepts, and the design principles that help the SDK fit naturally into your tech stack and development workflows.